ACoolmanTelicent/ACoolmanTelicent/README.md

 - 💞️ I’m looking to collaborate on ___
 - 📫 How to reach me probably Frontend team "wall"

+# On communication style

+I'll try and be precise by default.

+But if I can't think of anything better to do, I'll end up _biasing toward action_ BUT with some time, care and effort put aside for cleaning up any confusion I cause.

 # On docs

 In the pantheon of holy knowledge transfer techniques: